frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

 From the event forwarding perspective there are three categories of events of
 concern:

 #.
-Enter events - the mechanism support for forwarding these adds the most
-complexity to the machine as it doesn't do a normal transition
+One
 #.
-Exit events - disallowed and will result in a parse error
+Two
 #.
+Three

+1. Enter events - the mechanism support for forwarding these adds the most complexity to the machine as it doesn't do a normal transition
+2. Exit events - disallowed and will result in a parse error
-All other events - handled simply in the else clause above by transitioning
-and then forwarding into the multiplexer
+3. All other events - handled simply in the else clause above by transitioning and then forwarding into the multiplexer

 Full Event Forwarding Syntax